herzog0/herzog0/README.en-US.md

 # Teodoro Mendes
-#### Software Engineer for 3 years.
-Currently working at [Gringo - The Driver's Best Friend](https://gringo.com.vc/).
+#### Software Engineer for 4 years.
+Currently Head of Tech at [Mentora](https://www.mentora.gg).

-#### I value clear, efficient and constant communication between all parts of the team and the development process.
-I'm very extroverted and creative, I'm a quick learner of all kinds of contents and I like to explore new paths.
+#### I value clear, efficient and constant communication between all parts of the company and the development process.
+I'm very extroverted, creative and quick learner of all kinds of contents.
+#### Programming and its ecosystem/community are my passion.

 [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white&link=mailto:teobmendes@gmail.com)](mailto:teobmendes@gmail.com)